meteor/meteor/content/deployment.md

 DEPLOY_HOSTNAME=galaxy.meteor.com meteor deploy your-app.com --settings production-settings.json
 ```

-In order for galaxy to work with your custom domain (`your-app.com` in this case), you need to [set up your DNS to point at Galaxy](https://galaxy.meteor.com/help/configuring-dns).
+In order for Galaxy to work with your custom domain (`your-app.com` in this case), you need to [set up your DNS to point at Galaxy](https://galaxy.meteor.com/help/configuring-dns).
 Once you've done this, you should be able to reach your site from a browser.

 You can also log into the Galaxy UI at https://galaxy.meteor.com.
 Once there you can manage your applications, monitor the number of connections and resource usage, view logs, and change settings.